JustinBritt/Diagrams/README.md

 # DotNet.Diagrams

-This is a .NET 6.0 project that uses the Roslyn code analysis APIs to generate UML class and sequence diagrams for C# projects.
+This is a .NET 6.0 solution that uses the Roslyn code analysis APIs to generate UML class and sequence diagrams for C# projects.

 ## Use Case Diagrams

 ## Sequence Diagrams
+The `DotNetDiagrams.SequenceDiagrams` project uses a visitor pattern to generate UML sequence diagrams.

 ## Class Diagrams
-The `DotNetDiagrams.ClassDiagrams` project uses a visitor pattern to generate class diagrams.
+The `DotNetDiagrams.ClassDiagrams` project uses a visitor pattern to generate UML class diagrams.

 ### Base Lists
 BaseListSyntax